AndrejsGrocs/Dolphin-Bank-Sustainable-Investments/README.md

 password: dolphin
 PIN:1234

+Account number of Dolphin User is: DE07 100700000 2006223783
+In case if you want to send money to your account to test the functions of the app.
+Please do not take all money from there, so other users are able to check the functionality of the app too.

-Or you can register a new user, and login after it.
+Or you can register a new user, and log in after it.

 You are able to transfer money to another user using the Account Number.

-You can see the your Transaction History as a logged in user
+You can see your Transaction History as a logged-in user

 ```